josmar-crwdstffng/angular/docs/GITHUB_PROCESS.md

 ## Why lock conversations?
 Automatically locking closed, inactive issues guides people towards filing new issues with updated context rather than commenting on a "resolved" issue that contains out-of-date or unrelated information.
-As an example, someone may comment "I'm still having this issue", but without providing any of the additional information the team needs to investigate.
+As an example, someone may comment "I am still having this issue", but without providing any of the additional information the team needs to investigate.

 <a name="feature-request"></a>